An Assignment provides an efficient method of collecting and grading papers from students.

 Add an activity or resource link

-Assignment
+Assignment icon

 6. In the Additional Files area, drag and drop or use the File Picker to add files students should download to complete this assignment.
+(If needed).

-Additional files
+Additional files "Drag and Drop" area

-7. Click the Availability heading to open it and configure:
+8. Click the Availability heading to open it and configure:

 • Allow submissions from: enable to select a date/time that students can start uploading their submissions.